Quick guide to get you started with Medical Biochemistry Assistant

 calculation mode

-Enter CV% from your QC data
+Enter CV% from your QC

 (imprecision)

-Enter Bias% from EQA/PT or
+Enter Bias% from EQA/PT

 method